-No policy issue is more important to the citizens of our community than their jobs.
+As we emerge from the COVID-19 era, we need our private sector to fully recover, create jobs, and grow Pierce County’s economy.
 Pierce County is poised for tremendous employment growth—and political leadership is an important component in our county’s economic development.
 With more employers locating in Pierce County, residents can shorten their commutes, spend more time with their families, and invest more in their neighborhoods.

-If we’re going to grow our local economy, we need to focus on improving our roads.
+To grow jobs locally, we need to focus on improving our roads.
 As a State Representative, I worked to secure funding for completion of Highway 167 to I-5 and the Port of Tacoma, and as a State Senator, I led the push to accelerate the completion project so that it is finished three years sooner.
 I also worked to ensure that bridge replacement funding was prioritized to the Meridian Street Bridge over the Puyallup River.
 Now, we have an opportunity to finish Canyon Road across the Puyallup River.
 As your county council member, I will work hard to secure the funding needed for this critical project and other important road projects.

 Government exists to provide security so that you and I can live freely and peacefully.
 We must ensure that our county sheriff, prosecutor, and courts are equipped with everything they need to do their jobs well.